 Step 4 - Top layer of Blue Curacao

 That is one of the trickiest parts of the whole process.
 You have to float Blue Curacao on top of the other liquids.
 But as it is heavier than the ones below, it will start to mix with the other liquids as soon as you pour it in.

 That is why the moment you finished filling Blue Curacao into the shaker, you should be ready to grab your strainer and pour the rainbow shots.

 A spoon will help float the 0.75 oz Blue Curacao on top.
 Slowly add Blue Curacao to the spoon tip only and let it drip in.
 The front of the spoon should touch the inside of the glass while doing this.

 Important note: Remember the spot where it does because you will need to know for the next step.

 Make sure the shot glasses are perfectly aligned before you start pouring.
 And once you have added Blue Curacao to your shaker, remove the spoon and grab your strainer.
 Then start filling up the glasses straight away.

-And now you need to know the spot where the spoon and shaker touched in the step prior to this because ideally, you pour the liquid from the side where you floated Blue Curacao.
+And now you need to know where the spoon and shaker touched in the step prior to this.
+Because ideally, you pour the liquid from the side where you floated Blue Curacao.
 That way, the blending of layers will work best.

-Try to pour even-sized shots into the glasses.
+Try to pour even-sized amounts into the glasses.
 If your pouring speed is consistent, you can produce equally sized shots by counting to four.